 19. Badam Kulfi

 Badam Kulfi is an easy North Indian sweet treat.
-Let’s look at the recipe!
+Here’s the recipe.

 - Mix almonds, cream, and condensed milk together, and heat until thickened.
 Add saffron strands and remove when cool.